 - Focused on introspection and meaning-making as a way of understanding spirituality.

 - Inclusive of and attentive to personal narratives through intentional storytelling pedagogy, not just representative of religious creed.

 - Supportive of the integration of the whole student experience throughout their academic and co-curricular development.

 - Supportive of coursework that promotes multifaith leadership.

-Melissa Carter, Imam Khalid Latif, Rabbi Yehuda Sarna, and Yael Shy make up the Institute's leadership team, overseeing programs, events, and student engagement throughout the year.
+Melissa Carter, Chelsea Garbell, Imam Khalid Latif, and Rabbi Yehuda Sarna make up the Institute's leadership team, overseeing programs, events, and student engagement throughout the year.